-LEASING - Representing landlords and tenants has been a significant part of Diane's work for the last several years.
-She has prepared and/or negotiated hundreds of leases for shopping centers, office buildings and industrial space.
+LEASING: Representing landlords and tenants has been a significant part of Diane's work for the last several years.
+She has prepared and negotiated hundreds of leases for shopping centers, office buildings and industrial space.

 Thanks to her knowledge of provisions and terms, she has helped clients avoid pitfalls and negotiate more favorable terms, and her expertise helps to get the job done more quickly and efficiently.

-OWNERS' ASSOCIATIONS - Diane has drafted numerous residential and commercial covenants, conditions and restrictions.
+OWNERS' ASSOCIATIONS: Diane has drafted many residential and commercial covenants, conditions and restrictions.
 She has also created residential and commercial condominium projects.
-She currently works with associations in connection with day-to-day governance issues and has drafted various association agreements for various associations.
+She currently works with associations in connection with day-to-day governance issues and has drafted association agreements for associations.

 LITIGATION - Diane partners with Fabian's litigators on complex real property and commercial disputes, such as easement and boundary problems, leasing issues, lien disputes, purchase disputes, foreclosure and receiverships.
 Some of the issues now pending include a seller's breach of contract preventing the buyer from closing and getting the benefit of its bargain, the defense of claims relating to subdivision development, and issues generally relating to disputes between parties to real estate transactions such as easements, boundary and contract issues.